-There are two main types of damage that could be excluded: Property Damage and Bodily Injury
+There are two main types of damage that could be excluded: Property Damage and Bodily Injury.

 Some examples of Property Damage could be:

-- Tree roots damaging your in-ground pool.
+- Tree roots damage your in-ground pool.

-Though some policies may offer limited coverage for damage to trees, shrubs and plants, some may exclude coverage altogether through an endorsement in the policy.
+Though some policies may offer limited coverage for damage to trees, shrubs, and plants, some may exclude coverage altogether through an endorsement in the policy.
 If coverage is included, an insurer may not offer to pay more than $250 per plant damaged and may limit the total reimbursement for damaged plants to $1000.
-Some policies also restrict the Causes of Loss to 5 perils: Fire, Lightning, Explosion, Riot or Civil Commotion and Aircraft.
+Some policies also restrict the Causes of Loss to 5 perils: Fire, Lightning, Explosion, Riot or Civil Commotion, and Aircraft.

 If the trees or other greenery on your property are damaged in a Named Windstorm, and your property is in a coastal area, you will likely need Named Windstorm coverage for those items to have the potential of being covered.
 Named Windstorm is coverage specific to damage that happens during a Hurricane or Tropical Storm and is typically purchased separately.
 It is NOT the same as Wind and Hail coverage that covers items damaged in tornadoes or thunderstorm events.

 Liability insurance coverage protects the insured financially if they are held responsible for someone else’s property damage or injury.